-A quirky vegetable sculpture contest features a squash Donald Trump and a papal 'cornclave'
+A quirky vegetable sculpture contest features a squash Donald Trump and a papal 'Cornclave'

-LONDON — (AP) — Vegetable likenesses of Donald Trump and Dolly Parton and a papal "cornclave" went on display Saturday at the Lambeth Country Show, an urban take on a country fair held annually in London's Brockwell Park.
+LONDON — (AP) — Vegetable likenesses of U.S. President Donald Trump and singer Dolly Parton and a papal "Cornclave" went on display Saturday at the Lambeth Country Show, an urban take on a country fair held annually in London's Brockwell Park.

 The two-day show features sheep-shearing, livestock competitions, food, music and a vegetable sculpture contest that has attracted national renown for its quirky creativity.

-This year, several sculptures recreated the recent papal election, including one featuring cardinals made of maize, titled "Cornclave."
+This year, several sculptures referenced the recent papal election or movie on the same subject, including one featuring cardinals made of maize, titled "Cornclave."

 Trump also got the butternut squash treatment, while some entries referred to local politics.
 In Lambeth, as in other parts of London, local authorities have turned to holding large concerts and festivals in parks as a way to raise money, to the chagrin of some neighbors.